-- (a) The failure to provide notification as outlined in Section 12.1; - (b) An absence of an employee from duty, including any absence for a single day or part of a day, where leave time has been exhausted or is in violation of leave provisions contained in this contract.
+- (a) The failure to provide notification as outlined in Section 12.1; - (b) An absence of an employee from duty, including any absence for a single day or part of a day where accrued leave time has been exhausted and prior approval has not been obtained or the absence is otherwise covered by protected leave. - (c) An absence or is in violation of leave provisions contained in this contract. - (d) An employee walking off the job without approval. - (e) An employee who has exhausted their accrued sick leave and who calls in sick, excluding reasons directly attributable to conditions protected by either State or Federal law or as outlined in Article 10.5.